Catering to the client-side

 Non-authoritative results

-This synchronous API also lines up better with the the way rendering works in client-side web frameworks like React and Vue - via a synchronous call.
+This synchronous API also lines up better with the way rendering works in client-side web frameworks like React and Vue - via a synchronous call.
 However, with a synchronous API we have a potential for a race condition.
 What happens if our rendering logic asks for a flagging decision before a pre-evaluation operation has completed?
 We can't block, and so will have to return some sort of non-authoritative decision - a default value, or a previously evaluated value, or perhaps a null value.

 client.setContext(updatedEvalContext);